 There are still many copyright restrictions that come with CC images.
 To be on the safe side, always ensure that the owner is the one who submitted the license.
 With intermediaries operating most free photos sites, you might work with an invalid license infringing on the owner’s rights.

 Keep in mind that you are responsible for every image you use on your site or social media pages.
-So, if you plan to use free stock photos for commercial purposes, have all your bases covered.
+So, if you plan to use free stock photos for commercial purposes, play by the rules and have all your bases covered.

 Now that we have this information, we rallied our troops to look into royalty-free stock photo sites that are safe for commercial use.
 Any blogger, digital marketer, or influencer should be comfortable using these free photos for both personal use and commercial projects.

 These image sites have better policing, serious business backgrounds, known copyright owners, and strict review processes.

 Let’s make the free stock image sites your oyster!

 The Best Websites for Beautiful & Free Stock Photos 2021